 As therapists we may not share the same social constructs, religious affiliations, or cultural backgrounds as our clients, but we honor and hold space for them nonetheless.
 What we do share is common humanity.
 And it is important to remember this as a therapist and client.
-We are all on a sacred journey through life that is often met with peaks and valleys.
+We are all on a sacred journey through life that is often met with

 I hope you come back for part 2, if you would like to read another of Kim's blogs please click on the link below: